sythanhho/quotes/index.md

 > - Maya Angelou
 >"We delight in the beauty of the butterfly, but rarely admit the changes it has gone through to achieve that beauty."
 > - Goethe
 >"We only see what we know."
+> - John Dryden
+>"We first make our habits, then our habits make us."